varnika0709/Data-Analyst-Portfolio/README.md

   **Code** [Sales Store Annual Report](https://github.com/varnika0709/Sales-store-Annual-report-2022-using-excel)

   **Goal** Created a comprehensive annual report that provides a clear overview of the store's sales performance throughout the year.

-  **Description** This report will analyze and present key sales data, trends, and insights from the past year, helping stakeholders understand the store's financial health, identify
-                   areas for improvement, and make informed decisions for the future.
   **Technology** Excel
--

 -  ### Python Projects
 - Global YouTube Satistics